Preface

 The locations I share on this blog are not necessarily the typical tourist hotspots, but I am hoping they will serve a little as valuable suggestions for hidden gems that have yet to be discovered by international visitors.

-The recent extreme heat has delayed my progress and I can not put my plan into action for the time being, but I aim to complete the remaining portion of the journey to Kyoto by the end of the year.
+However, my goal remains to complete the remaining leg of this journey to Kyoto by the end of the year.

 ↑ The majestic Mt.
 Fuji viewed from the Old Tokaido Road near the Fuji River.